Ivan Bogachev

 PREFACE

-The primary goal is to explore various phenomena that are being found in the psyche of the intellectual structures, including humans, possibly finding new ways to work with them in the practical fields of psychiatry, psychology, and sociology.
+The primary goal is to explore various processes that are being found in the psyche of intellectual structures, including humans, looking for new ways to work with them in the practical fields of psychiatry, psychology, and sociology.

 1. EVOLUTION